pnnl/ExaGO/tests/unit/opflow/README.md

 ![img2.png](two_oneline.jpg)

 ### Algorithm
-To be able to run teh unit tests with the larger network, a new input file needs to be generated.
+To be able to run the unit tests with the larger network, a new input file needs to be generated.
 Algorithm for the .m file generation with N segments of the base network is:
 #### Bus data:
 - Copy all but first bus data (column) N times and increment the numbering (First value in the column): (N-1)*4+First.
 - Set all Second values in columns of elements with First number euqual to N*4-1 for N>1 (e.g., 7, 11, 15) to 2.
 This steps ensure that all buses with generator unit are marked as PV buses, and the first one with the generator is SLACK (Second=3 instead of 2).